 Even starting a new programming language in 2020 is not as easy as it was in the past.
 Having a language is not enough, because you do not only need a language and maybe a standard library, but also a JetBrains Product supporting it, SonarQube support, XRay integration, gitlab-ci.yml examples and so on.
 Basically, there is a huge infrastructure system designed to support development and whatever you start needs to fit into it, right from the start.

 That is, because we have come to rely on an entire ecosystem of tooling to make our developers faster, and to enforce uniform standards across the group.
 And that is a good thing, which can help us to become better programmers.

 Github and Gitlab are tools for conversations about code among developers

 We also have come to rely on tooling to enable collaboration, and structured discussion about code, since we as programmers no longer work alone.
 A good part of the value of Gitlab, Github and similar is enabling useful cooperation between developers, in ways that Developers value.

 Another good part of the value is extracted at the production end of these platforms: We produce artifacts of builds, automatically and in reproducible ways.

 Which includes also knowing things about these artifacts - for example, what went into producing them and being able to report on these things:

 - Commit frequency and time to fix for each dependency, abandonware alert

 and many more things.
-With these processes, and repositories, and with one other ingredient, we have made rollouts and rollbacks an automated and uniform procedure, provided we find a way to manage and evolve state properly.
+Using the repositories and proper processes and one other ingredient, we have made rollouts and rollbacks an automated and uniform procedure.
+That is, provided we find a way to manage and evolve persisted state properly.

 Compared to the hand crafted bespoke rollout and rollback procedures of the 2010s, this is tremendous progress.